 The types of business structures in both Singapore and India are relatively common when compared to those found throughout the world and include private limited companies, branch offices, and partnerships.
 However, very much like China, India makes a distinction between a domestic private limited company and a foreign-owned private limited company, otherwise known as an Indian subsidiary company.

 India also has two business structures that Singapore does not have, namely the Liaison Office (“LO”), which is set up by foreign corporations to facilitate business promotions or explore opportunities.
 Permission to set up a LO is initially granted for a period of three years and may be extended for a further three years upon the date of expiry, subject to the fulfillment of certain criteria.

 More importantly, an LO is prohibited from engaging in any commercial or business activities.
 The other unique business structure would be a Project Office (“PO”), which is specifically for foreign companies that have secured a contract from a domestic company.
 Similarly, there are certain conditions that have to be met.

 Broadly speaking, Singapore’s business structures are less restrictive in terms of the nature of investment, ownership, and type of business activities.
-Indeed, in the Open Markets Index, a global survey carried out by the International Chamber of Commerce, which surveyed factors such as observed openness to trade, trade policies, foreign direct investment openness, and infrastructure available to facilitate trade, Singapore ranked second globally, while India ranked 64, out of the 75 countries surveyed.
+Indeed, in the Open Markets Index 2017, a global survey carried out by the International Chamber of Commerce, which surveyed factors such as observed openness to trade, trade policies, foreign direct investment openness, and infrastructure available to facilitate trade, Singapore ranked first globally, while India ranked 64, out of the 75 countries surveyed.

 Tax Obligations: Singapore vs India